Let go of the need to do it all and just do some of it

-As we teeter on the edge of a new month, it’s worth remembering that raising adventurous kids doesn't have to be complicated.
-Often the very best thing you can do for your kids your family is to keep it simple.
+It’s worth remembering that raising adventurous kids doesn't have to be complicated.
+Often the very best thing you can do for your family is to keep it simple.
 This has been on my mind a lot lately, thanks in part to a post the other day about CLIF Kids' Backyard Games contest and the simple joys of playing outside.
-Life seems to only be moving faster with each turn of the season, and I can almost feel the planet revving up in anticipation of spring.
-Blink and it will be summer: Time for camping trips, river trips, the year’s best and biggest outdoor missions.
+Life seems to only be moving faster with each turn of the season.
+Blink and it will be summer: time for camping trips, river trips, the year’s best and biggest outdoor missions.

 All great stuff, of course, but if you’re like me, the ceaseless whirl of activities can get a little overwhelming.
-The secret, of course, is how do we slow down without stopping.
+How do we slow down without stopping?
 How do we downshift into a simpler routine without sacrificing the adventures that inspires us?
 How do we raise active, curious outdoor kids without turning them into overscheduled, hyper-achievers?
 Here are five strategies I've been practicing lately.